nicholasdille/container-slides/170_supply_chain_security/renovate/slides.md

 Clones repository and loads configuration

-Searches in numerous places for well-known dependencies
+Searches in numerous places for dependencies

 Proposes update in pull/merge requests